looak/Gambit/README.md

 TODO
 =====
+	[ ] Material lists get out of sync at somepoint in time.
-	[ ] Found a bug were I'm not allowed to Castle when the rook is threatened.
+	[x] Found a bug were I'm not allowed to Castle when the rook is threatened.
-	[ ] Remove pawn after En Passant Move. <- Check if this is still valid?
+	[x] Remove pawn after En Passant Move. <- Check if this is still valid?
 	[x] FIX Pawn Move Issue!
 	[x] fix markup in readme...
 	[ ] move blog?